View Source Basics

 .

 As README says, Pathex is a library for working with collections and nested key-value structures.
-Pathex uses powerful functional abstraction called lens (in Pathex we call it path or path-closure, you'll later see why).
-Path is a basically a path to value in nested structure, almost like filesystem path.
+Pathex uses a powerful functional abstraction called a lens (in Pathex we call it path or path-closure, you'll later see why).
+Path is a basically a path to a value in a nested structure, almost like filesystem path.
+With this path you can use some verbs to get, set, delete or update the value in the structure.

 Create paths

 First of all, we need to know how to create paths.
-Path can be created with Pathex.path/2
+A simple path can be created with the Pathex.path/2

 macro.